2.50 CONTRACTOR PAYMENTS AND PRICE ADJUSTMENTS

 Fuel Adjustment Payment

-Payment shall be by a Change Order using the item numbers of 6200-500171 (metric) and 6200-5000171 (English).
+Payment shall be by a Change Order using the item number of 6200-5000171.
 With the contractor's approval, one Change Order may be executed at the end of the project or at intervals agreeable to both the project engineer and the contractor.
 Regardless of payment intervals, calculations on Form 105 shall be made at the end of each month with a copy forwarded to the project engineer for their files.